civl-verifier/civl-verifier.github.io/doc.md

 Civl considers two semantics for a concurrent program, the *preemptive* and the *non-preemptive* semantics.
 The preemptive semantics is the standard interleaving semantics, where context switches can happen at any time between the execution of atomic actions.
 This is the semantics that models the acutal behaviors of the concurrent program; the behaviors that we want to verify.
-By contrast, the non-preemptive semantics allows a context switch only at the entry to or exit from a procedure, and at an explicit `yield` statement.
+By contrast, the non-preemptive semantics allows a context switch only at the entry to or exit from a procedure and at a call to a [yield invariant](#yield-invariants).
 In particular, a context switch is not introduced just before or just after executing an atomic action.
 The non-preemptive semantics simplifies reasoning, because fewer interleavings have to be considered.
 Civl justifies going from the preemptive to the non-preemptive semantics using [mover types](#mover-types).

-**Note:** `yield` statements should not be thought of modeling the desired context-switch locations in the program to verify.
-Rather, the placement of `yield` statements specifies the non-preemtive semantics, and Civl checks that there are "sufficiently many" yields to use the non-preemtive semantics to reason about the preemptive semantics.

 A program location where a context switch may happen is called a *yield location*.
 Any execution path in a procedure from its entry to its exit is partitioned into a sequence of execution fragments from one yield location to the next.
 Each such execution fragment is called a *yield-to-yield fragment*.
 Notice that these yield-to-yield fragments are dynamically scoped.
+Yield locations specify the non-preemtive semantics.
+Civl checks that there are "sufficiently many" yield locations such that reasoning about the non-preemtive semantics is sufficient to reason about the preemptive semantics.

 Going from preemtive to non-preemptive semantics simplifies the reasoning at one particular program layer.
 In going from the layer-0 program to the layer-2 program, the set of yield locations progressively reduces because invocations of yielding procedures are replaced by invocations of atomic actions, thereby leading to simplified reasoning at the higher layer.